loda-lang/loda-programs/programs/oeis/list3.md

 * [A313730](http://oeis.org/A313730) ([L15 program](A313730.asm)): Coordination sequence Gal.6.234.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313738](http://oeis.org/A313738) ([L23 program](A313738.asm)): Coordination sequence Gal.6.158.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313746](http://oeis.org/A313746) ([L15 program](A313746.asm)): Coordination sequence Gal.5.113.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313773](http://oeis.org/A313773) ([L89 program](A313773.asm)): Coordination sequence Gal.5.131.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313780](http://oeis.org/A313780) ([L11 program](A313780.asm)): Coordination sequence Gal.3.23.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313793](http://oeis.org/A313793) ([L17 program](A313793.asm)): Coordination sequence Gal.4.134.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313799](http://oeis.org/A313799) ([L11 program](A313799.asm)): Coordination sequence Gal.3.53.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.